 Maiden Voyage - Trip to Tallulah Gorge, GA: Part 1

-Jerud and I decided that Thanksgiving weekend would be a good time to bring the trailer out on its maiden voyage to test it out.
+Jerud and I decided Thanksgiving weekend would be a good time to bring the trailer out on its maiden voyage to test it out.
 We wanted to go somewhere away from Asheville but not too far.
 We ended up at Talulah Gorge State Park in Talulah Falls, Georgia.

 The main goal of the trip was to make sure everything worked and put together a list of things that needed to be fixed/done.
 We also wanted to try a night of boondocking but didn't end up having enough time to find a good site for that.